 If the number of applications for admission to a school exceeds the school‟s Published Admission Number then the following order of priority will be used to allocate the available places:

 - Children in care.

-- Pupils living within the catchment area of the school, as defined by the Local Authority.
+- Children living within the catchment area of the school, as defined by the Local Authority.

-- Children who are outside the catchment area are themselves, or whose families are, faithful and regular worshippers at a Church of England parish church.
-Written evidence of the applicant‟s commitment to their place of worship (in the form of a clergy reference) will be required.
+- Children who are outside the catchment area and who themselves are, or whose families are, faithful and regular worshippers at a Church of England parish church.
+Written evidence of the applicant’s commitment to their place of worship will be required

-- Pupils arranged in order of priority according to how near their home addresses are to the main gate of the school by the straight line distance as measured by the Children and Lifelong Directorates geographical information system.
+- Other children arranged in order of priority according to how near their home addresses are to the main gate of the school determined by a straightline measurement as calculated using the Local authority Geographical Information System.

 In the event that two or more applicants have equal right to a place under any of the above criteria, the Governing body will apply to the subsequent criteria, in order of priority, to these applicants.